justinchen00/page/paywalld/Developer Guide for Partyline.md

   {"formula": "$partyline-hour*0.25*(2*$partyline-participant*(1+225/100)+$partyline-output*(1+225/100))"}
   ```

-  the attribute  `mandatory`/`Recommended` of addon could be utilized in business layer.
+  the attribute  `mandatory`/`Recommended` of addon could be utilized in the business layer.

 * the client of paywalld needs to save and understand the meaning of `billing type` and create the mapping relationship between the business action with its `billing type`.